Travel to the Philippines

-- You're between 12-17 years of age and fully-vaccinated
+- You're between 12 and 17 years of age and fully-vaccinated, or

-- Children below 12 years of age who are travelling with their parent or guardian who is fully vaccinated and has had at least one booster shot.
+- You're below 12 years of age and are travelling with your parent or guardian who is fully vaccinated and has had at least one booster shot.

-- If you're required to provide proof of a negative COVID-19 pre-departure test.
-This can be either an RT-PCR test taken within the 48 hours prior to departure, or a remotely supervised or professionally administered Rapid Antigen Test taken within 24 hours prior to departure (including healthcare facility, laboratory, clinic, pharmacy, or another similar establishment).
+- If you're required to provide proof of a negative COVID-19 pre-departure test, this can be either an RT-PCR test taken within 48 hours of departure, or a remotely supervised or professionally administered Rapid Antigen Test taken within 24 hours of departure (including healthcare facility, laboratory, clinic, pharmacy, or another similar establishment).

 - All travellers are required to complete the mandatory One Health Pass registrationOpens external site in a new window (free of charge) which includes uploading the required documentation, within 48 hours of arriving in the Philippines.
 The health declaration checklist must be completed 24 hours before your flight departure time.
 You'll receive a bar code once the COVID-19 test (RT-PCR or antigen) and vaccination certificate record have been accepted.
 You'll need to show this at check-in.